julie-forman-kay-lab/IDPConformerGenerator/docs/faq.rst

 largest number of workers and the fastest read-write times.
 Due to the quantity of PDB files downloaded, many read-write requests will slow down the login node for other users on HPC resources as well as create errors in file I/O processing in IDPConfGen.
-For reference, generating a database using 24,002 PDB files takes 1 hour 13 minutes (using 31 workers) as a job on Graham@ComputeCanada, an HPC resource.
-Generating this same database locally (using 63 workers of an AMD Threadripper 2990wx) takes only 37 minutes (approximately half the time compared to 31 workers on Graham@ComputeCanada) since the bulk of the time is the PDB downloading process.
+For reference, generating a database using 24,002 PDB files takes 1 hour 13 minutes (using 31 workers) as a job on the Graham cluster (DRAC), an HPC resource.
+Generating this same database locally (using 63 workers of an AMD Threadripper 2990wx) takes only 37 minutes (approximately half the time compared to 31 workers on the Graham cluster (DRAC)) since the bulk of the time is the PDB downloading process.
 Importantly, this database can then be transferred onto HPC clusters and can be reused for all future calculations.